tbogdala/gimmick/README.md

 [Write Yourself a Scheme in 48 Hours][wyas48] back in my Haskell days.
 I messed around with it and started to believe in my ability to get something of my own up and running.

-In the interrim, I spent some time working with Lua having embedded it in my C graphics library called [Portable Glue][pg].
+In the interim, I spent some time working with Lua having embedded it in my C graphics library called [Portable Glue][pg].
 All this time I wanted to use Scheme but things didn't work out despite some early success with [my Gambit-C usage][am-scheme].